ssanj/babyloncandle-docker/data/posts/2024-07-17-how-to-call-trait-functions-in-rust.md

 ---
-title: The Various Ways Of Calling A Trait Method In Rust
+title: How to call trait functions in Rust
 author: sanjiv sahayam
-description: the various ways of calling a trait method in rust
+description: The various ways of calling a trait methods and associated functions in rust
 tags: rust
 comments: true
 ---

-There are many ways to invoke trait methods in Rust.
-This can get confusing quickly as there are quite a few ways of doing this.
+Traits define a group of functions that work towards some shared behaviour.
+There are a few ways to invoke trait functions in Rust and we'll have a look at those ways in the sections below.

-## What is a trait method?

-As the name implies a "trait method" is method that is defined on a trait.
+Traits have two types of functions:

+1. Methods - These are functions that take in a `self` parameter
+1. Associated Functions - These are functions that do not take in a `self` parameter

+## These are the ways

+Here are the standard ways of invoking trait functions:

+1. Using an instance of the implementing type of the trait (for methods)
+1. Using the type that implements the trait
+1. Using the trait
+1. Using the fully qualified implementation path to the function

+### Lower

 Let's take the following trait that converts a type to its lowercase equivalent as an example:

 ```{.rust .scrollx}
 trait Lower {